List of Canada's Drag Race episodes: Season 2 (2021)

 For the second season, Brooke Lynn Hytes remained as a judge, while Stacey McKenzie and Jeffrey Bowyer-Chapman were replaced by Brad Goreski, Amanda Brugel, and Traci Melchor.
 The twelve competitors were revealed to be Adriana, Beth, Eve 6000, Gia Metric, Icesis Couture, Kendall Gender, Kimora Amour, Océane Aqua-Black, Pythia, Suki Doll, Stephanie Prince, and Synthia Kiss.
-Season 2 started airing on October 14, 2021.
-The season concluded on December 16, 2021, with Icesis Couture, Kendall Gender, and Pythia as finalists.
+Season 2 started airing on October 14, 2021, and concluded on December 16, 2021, with Icesis Couture, Kendall Gender, and Pythia as finalists.
 Icesis Couture took the title as "Canada's Next Drag Superstar."

 Season 3 (2022)

-For the third season, Brooke Lynn Hytes remained as a judge alongside Brad Goreski and Traci Melchor.
-Amanda Brugel did not return to the judges panel this season.
+For the third season, Brooke Lynn Hytes remained as a judge alongside Goreski and Melchor.
+Brugel did not return to the judges panel.
 The twelve competitors were revealed to be Bombae, Chelazon Leroux, Gisèle Lullaby, Halal Bae, Irma Gerd, Jada Shada Hudson, Kaos, Kimmy Couture, Lady Boom Boom, Miss Fiercalicious, Miss Moço, and Vivian Vanderpuss.
-Season 3 premiered on July 14, 2022 and concluded on September 8, 2022.
+Season 3 premiered on July 14, 2022, and concluded on September 8.
 Gisèle Lullaby won the competition with Jada Shada Hudson as runner-up.